JNevrly/cookiecutter-pypackage-poetry/README.rst

 .. image:: https://travis-ci.org/audreyr/cookiecutter-pypackage.svg?branch=master
     :target: https://travis-ci.org/audreyr/cookiecutter-pypackage

-A fork of cookiecutter-pypackage that uses poetry for dependency management, bump2version in place of bumpversion, adds support for appveyor, and allows use of github pages for doc hosting.
+A fork of cookiecutter-pypackage that uses poetry for dependency management, bump2version in place of bumpversion, adds support for appveyor and azure devops, and allows use of github pages for doc hosting.

 * GitHub repo: https://github.com/audreyr/cookiecutter-pypackage/
 * Documentation: https://cookiecutter-pypackage.readthedocs.io/